 Chão do Loureiro Viewpoint

-As you’re heading in direction to the São Jorge Castle, and if you’re coming from Rossio square, climbing the São Cristóvão stairs in Mouraria (identified by the street art Fado representation), on your right side you’ll notice a passage next to an elevator.
+As you’re heading in direction to the São Jorge Castle, and if you’re coming from Rossio square, climbing the São Cristóvão stairs in Mouraria (identified by the street art of the Fado representation), on your right-hand side you’ll notice a passage next to an elevator.
 That’s the passage leading to the Chão de Loureiro Viewpoint.
 The panoramic view accompanied by music is breathtaking.

 To note is that a bit farther stays Châpito (we wrote about it here), a special place where you’ll immediately want to book a table for later in the evening.

 To enter St. George’s Castle you’ll have to pay an entry fee of 8.50€.
 But it’s sooo worthy!
 Not only because of the stunning panoramic views and the serenity it holds inside, but also because of one element in particular that we reveal in this post right here!
 We sometimes come to the castle just to spend a quiet afternoon catching sunrays and reading a book.
 We absolutely recommend it!